Scott Schroeder Executive Director

 Myreille Alfred has been a laboratory technician for C2C since February 2016.
 She graduated from the Laboratory medical school in Cap-Haitian in 2006.
 For the past 10 years, she’s worked in different labs in Cap-Haitien, like Bon Secours Laboratory, Dash Hospital, Hope Health Action Hospital and Compassion International.

 Titus Abel Laboratory Technician, Cité Chauvel, Haiti Clinic

-Mr. Abel has 15 years of experience as a lab technician.
+Mr. Abel has over 15 years of experience as a lab technician.
 He studied at the National School of Medical technology in Cap Haitian.
 Prior to joining C2C, Titus Abel worked at the lab of the Sacre Coeur Hospital in Milot for more than 10 years.
 He also teaches at the Institut Polytechnique du Cap Haïtien.

 Julienne Jean Noël Auxiliary Nurse, Cité Chauvel, Haiti Clinic

 Ms. Jean Noël received her auxiliary nursing degree from the Institute Chrétienne Siloé in Port-au-Princehis.
 Since then, she has worked at the Espérance de Pilate Hospital.
 She has received additional certification through USAID’s CHAMP program, and UNICEF’s training on management of severe acute malnutrition without complications.